Baguuc/authoric/docs/routes.md

 + User have to have the "permissions:get" permission

 Query parameters:
++ session_id - Required, ID of login session retrieved from POST /user route
++ auto_commit - Optional, determines if the event should be created or should the operation be commited (default: true)
 + order_in - Optional, order in which the data should be returned in (default: desc)
 + limit - Optional, describes how much rows should be returned (default: None)
 + with_name - Optional, filters what name the retrieved permission will have (default: retrieves any)